thoughtworks/metrik/README.md

 ### Advanced usage

 If you would like to keep the 4-key-metrics data to avoid losing any data when remove container, you can mount the database folder `/data/db` out.
-And logs are also availalbe if you mount the log folder `/app/logs`.
+And logs are also available if you mount the log folder `/app/logs`.
 As shown in the example below:

 ``` bash
 docker run -d -p 80:80 --name metrik -v "/path/to/local/directory:/data/db" -v "/path/to/another/directory:/app/logs" public.ecr.aws/j2s5d3z8/4-key-metrics:${release_version}